rudydesplan/datascientest_devops/FastAPI/api/API_for_MCQ_Generation.md

 `utils.py`: This module will contain utility functions that are used throughout the application.
 One such function could be for selecting a specified number of random questions.

 `requirements.txt`

+# Development process

+config.py: Set up our configuration variables first.
+This can include the location of your CSV file, the valid test types and categories, and the admin password.

+models.py: Define our Pydantic models next.
+These models will be used for request and response handling in your other modules.

+database.py: Set up the functionality for reading and writing from your CSV file.
+This module is the cornerstone of your data handling, and many of your other modules will rely on it.

+auth.py: Set up our basic authentication logic.
+This will be important to have in place when you start setting up endpoints in your other modules.

+utils.py: Write utility functions for operations like fetching random questions.
+Many of our endpoints may need to use these functions, so it's good to have them in place early.

+questions.py and admin.py: Write the logic for the question-related operations and the admin operations.
+These are the main features of the application and will rely on all of the previous modules we have written.

+main.py: Once all our other modules are in place, we can write the main.py file.
+This file will bring everything together and serve as the entry point for your application.

+requirements.txt: This can be created at any time during the project, but you should certainly have it in place before anyone else tries to run your application.
+It should list all of the Python libraries that your application depends on.